VenkyRock143/CSV-Upload/README.md

 2.In the csvArray along with file name we have two buttons view and delete.when view is clicked a new ejs file will render using router and controller.when delete is clicked with the help of filename csv file is deleted.

-3.In _viewCSV at the top filename is render then a search box to fetch required words and display them.then sort function to sort the table in asc or desc order.Then the csv table is render with the headers which are  dynamically gerented.
+3.In _viewCSV at the top filename is render then a search box to fetch required words and display them.then sort function to sort the table in asc or desc order.Then the csv table is render with the headers which are  dynamically generated.